 Credit Suisse took on 50 RMs in the first half of 2021 alone, including in Singapore.
 BNP Paribas has also been an active recruiter in 2021, having poached several RMs from Standard Chartered.
 Meanwhile, banks such as UBS and JP Morgan are expanding their China desks in Singapore, as demand surges for bankers with mainland networks and Mandarin language skills.

-If you’re wondering whether your current private banking salary in Singapore is above or below par, we've averaged out minimum and maximum base salary data from several recruitment firms to produce the table below.
+With all this hiring going on, you may be wondering whether your current private banking salary in Singapore is above or below par.
+To help you decide, we've averaged out minimum and maximum base salary data from several recruitment firms to produce the table below.
 And we’ve done this across five broad levels of seniority (job titles in private banking differ from firm to firm – some include the term “director” within ranks two to four, while others prefer “VP”).
 There’s also a table at the bottom of this article for private banking bonuses in Singapore.